Loading...

 Portion Control

-Reduce the portion size of both dal makhani and naan to limit the intake of carbohydrates, which can help in managing blood glucose levels.
+Reduce the serving size of dal makhani and naan to minimize the spike.
+Eating smaller portions can help manage blood sugar levels more effectively.

-Add a side of leafy greens or a salad with your meal.
-Foods like spinach, kale, or mixed greens can help slow down the absorption of carbohydrates.
+Include a side of non-starchy vegetables like spinach, broccoli, or bell peppers.
+The fiber in these vegetables can slow down the absorption of carbohydrates.

-Incorporate a source of lean protein like grilled chicken, tofu, or lentils in moderate quantities to balance your meal and help stabilize blood sugar levels.
+Incorporate a source of lean protein such as grilled chicken, tofu, or paneer.
+Protein can help stabilize blood sugar levels and reduce spikes.

 Stay Hydrated